Mojtaba Mirzadeh

-Sadeq Nojooki says that Mirzadeh was the greatest musician that he ever saw in his life.
+Sadeq Nojooki says that Mirzadeh was the greatest musician he had ever seen.
 He was also the composer for many films.

 Biography

 Mojtaba Mirzadeh was born on 18 March 1946 in the city of Ilam.
 He grew up in a poor family.

 At the age of 9 he moved to Kermanshah, Iran with his family.
 He later moved to Tehran.

-He would make sounds from pans and pots in the kitchen when he was child.
-He then started to learn Santur, but quit shortly after learning it.
+He would make sounds with pans and pots in the kitchen when he was a child.
+He then started to learn the santur but stopped shortly afterward.

 When he was fourteen, his father offered to buy him a violin.

 Death

 Mojtaba died from a heart attack on Sunday, 17 July 2005, aged 59.